driftq-org/driftq-side-effects-starter/README.md

 - attempt 0: fails (before side effect)
 - attempt 1: side effect runs, store marked **done**, run completes

-Then hit debug endpoints:
+Debug endpoints:
 - side effect rows: http://localhost:8000/debug/side-effects
 - artifacts list: http://localhost:8000/debug/artifacts

 ### 2) Chaos mode: crash mid-step (the scary one)

-This is the "killer demo".
+This is the “killer demo”.

 It does the side effect, then the worker **crashes on purpose before ack**.
 DriftQ redelivers the command.
 The worker comes back up.